Photo by Prepayasyougo on Flickr

 Gartner predicts that U.S. mCommerce revenue will drive 50% of eCommerce revenue by 2017 and China will be at 55.5% mCommerce penetration although it will only account for a little under 11% of total retail sales.
 During November’s Singles Day this year in China, the world’s biggest online shopping bonanza, 82% of retail transactions were made over mobile devices.
 For North America’s Cyber Monday this year, mobile transactions accounted for $3.39B of total revenue, a new record

 The difference between eCommerce and mCommerce means that from Amazon to Alibaba, from La Senza to Lazada, mCommerce mobile devices are how people are shopping in an increasingly eCommerce world.
+‘Responsive’ websites that detect which device you’re browsing with and respond with a proper user experience is quickly becoming a requirement.

 The two most important mCommerce elements: